kraina-ai/srai/README.md

 # Spatial Representations for Artificial Intelligence

+<p style="text-align: center;">⚠️🚧 This library is under HEAVY development.
+Expect breaking changes between `minor` versions 🚧⚠️</p>

+<p style="text-align: center;">💬 Feel free to open an issue if you find anything confusing or not working! 🗨️</p>

 Project **Spatial Representations for Artificial Intelligence** (`srai`) aims to provide simple and efficient solutions to geospatial problems that are accessible to everybody and reusable in various contexts where geospatial data can be used.
 It is a Python module integrating many geo-related algorithms in a single package with unified API.
 Please see getting starded for installation and quick srart instructions.

 ## Use cases